 It might be equally convenient to operate UK F35C’s from a USN carrier but for what reason, do they not have enough aircraft or something?

 I think this one is a score draw between the F35B and F35C; we will have interoperability with the F35B, just with different nations and forces.

 Carrier availability for the UK is far more important than interoperability with allies any day of the week and twice on Sundays.

 If the F35B is cancelled then we have nowhere to go so in this respect it represents a higher risk option.
-If we were to go for the F35C and it was cancelled then a fall back of F18, Rafale or maybe even a development of the Gripen NG become possible.
+If we were to go for the F35C and it was cancelled then a fallback of F18, Rafale or maybe even development of the Gripen NG becomes possible.

 Two years later and the risk profile has changed considerably, despite still having many challenges, much progress has been made and the F35C is now having its own collection of problems.

 All new aircraft developments have their attendant risks; it seems from the outside looking in that both variants have their own collection, with most of them overplayed by an agenda-driven media.